RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 Canvas.
 It is especially useful in cases where you want to interactively modify your drawn shapes such as areas on a map.

-The point of departure for this visualization is the world map.
+The point of departure for this visualization is the map of Europe.
+You can find the `europe.svg` among the supplementary files.
-A freely available SVG maps can be found [on Wikimedia].
-For your convinience we provide you with an SVG of Europe.
 The map is fairly accurate, and each country is well delineated by its own `<path>` (or several `path`s).
 Using a DOM inspector (such as Firefox’s Web Developer Toolbar or Chrome’s Developer Tools (View > Developer > Developer Tools), shown below),